themihirgajjar/Breadcrumbs/README.md

 ## Limitations

-In this section you should answer the following questions:

 ### What are the limitations of your design?
-### What might your database not be able to represent very well?

 Limited User Base: The current design only accommodates businesses, while a full-fledged app would require functionality for customers as well.
 Expanding the database to include customer interactions (e.g., reviews, photos) would significantly increase its complexity.